 Every time we have believed in happiness, the other shoe always dropped.
 Our hearts just can’t handle the unpredictable humiliation anymore.

 Here are the 7 signs of gaslighting in relationships and how to deal with gaslighting…

 Before I go into the 7 signs of gaslighting in relationships, I want to first touch on how to know if you’re a victim of gaslighting abuse.

 If you think you’re being gaslighted, here are some signs to look for:

 - You’re always wondering if you’re “good enough” for your partner because you never know.

 - You think (& are told) that you’re too sensitive.

-- It’s hard to pinpoint why you’re so unhappy, but you just know that you are.
+- It’s hard to pinpoint why you’re so unhappy, but you are never happy like you used to be.

-- You always feel like you or your relationsh*t is “in trouble.”
+- You always feel like you or your relationship is “in trouble.”

-- You have manifested a codependent relationship with your fears.
+- You have a codependent relationship with your fears and insecurities.